nih-cfde/published-documentation/docs/about/portalguide.md

     ![alt_text](../images/Personal_Collection_Data_Browser.png "Open File using the Data Browser")

-4. In the Part of Personal Collection section, click **Add Record**.
+4. In the Part of Personal Collection section, click **+Link records**.
 The Add Personal Collection to File page displays.

     ![alt_text](../images/Personal_Collection_Data_Browser_Add.png "Add File to Personal Collection using the Data Browser")